rafaelfborges/rafaelfborges/README.md

 - ⚡ Fun fact: ...
 -->

-IT professional for 10 years with background in the infrastructure area.
-In the Information Systems course at PUCPR, I rediscovered my passion for programming.
-Technology and challenges motivate me, I want to be part of the digital transformation, being a multidisciplinary professional who adds and generates value, building robust and reliable applications.
-I am communicative, resilient, self-taught and adept at continuous learning.
-I am currently part of the AceleraDev Java program from Codenation and Hiring Coders from the Gama Academy.
-I seek internship opportunities or junior developer.
+IT professional for over 10 years, today I work as a developer after a successful career transition from infrastructure to software.
+I love technology and I'm driven by challenges.
+Adept at lifelong learning and career in T, I always try to develop my technical and behavioral skills.
+I have an analytical vision, critical sense and responsibility, in addition to being collaborative, communicative and good people in my spare time.